JackSzwergold/Writing/memories/Brunch at the Met.md

 He grumbled a meet “Goodnight…” in response and headed out the door and down the stairs.

 I headed back out to Ocean Parkway.
 The sun was mostly set, but the sky still glowed a bit.

-***

-*Brunch at the Met (c) Copyright by Jack Szwergold; written on August 31, 2019.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*